 Biography

-Leonardo Drew is known for creating contemplative abstract sculptural works that play upon a tension between order and chaos.
-At once monumental and intimate in scale, his work recalls post-Minimalist sculpture that alludes to America’s industrial past.
-Drew transforms accumulations of raw materials such as wood, scrap metal, and cotton to articulate various overlapping themes with emotional gravitas: from the cyclical nature of life and decay to the erosion of time.
-His surfaces often approach a language of their own, embodying the labored process of writing oneself into history.
+Leonardo Drew is known for creating contemplative, abstract sculptural works, playing upon a tension between order and chaos.
+At once monumental and intimate in scale, his work recalls post-Minimalist sculpture alluding to America’s industrial past.
+He transforms accumulations of raw materials, such as wood, scrap metal, and cotton, to articulate overlapping themes with emotional gravitas, from the cyclical nature of life and decay to the erosion of time.

-Drew’s works have been shown internationally and are included in numerous public collections including the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; The Museum of Contemporary Art, Los Angeles; The Hirshhorn Museum and Sculpture Garden, Washington DC; and Tate, London.
+Leonardo Drew’s works are present in numerous public collections, including the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Museum of Contemporary Art, Los Angeles; Hirshhorn Museum and Sculpture Garden, Washington D.C.; Tate, London.